via Homebrew

 docker pull zricethezav/gitleaks:latest

-# via From Source
+# via Source

 git clone https://github.com/gitleaks/gitleaks.git && cd gitleaks && make build